marco-riva/Capstone_2/README.md

 Capstone 2
 ==============================

 This is my second capstone project for the Springboard data science bootcamp.
+The final version of the model is available in the 'release' branch.

 Project Organization
 ------------